 The healthy follower of Jesus is the one who is in a state of happiness because they are living as Jesus told us to within the Beatitudes.

-Dear Heavenly Father, I love you and want to please you.
+Heavenly Father, I love You and want to please You.
 Help me be more like Jesus by cleansing my heart.
 Give me the strength to do what is right.
-Thank you!
-In Jesus’ Name.
+In Jesus’ name.
 Amen.

-Copyright 2021: Stephanie Pavlantos: The Pure in Heart Sees God Everywhere: Stephanie Pavlantos: All Rights Reserved
+Copyright 2021: The Pure in Heart Sees God Everywhere: Stephanie Pavlantos: All Rights Reserved